 Being a frequent golfer I get to meet a lot of people, especially older people.
 Anytime I meet someone “retirement age” I always ask them if they would’ve done anything different in their 20’s.
 Nine out of ten times I always hear how they wish they started saving earlier.

-Use a 401K and Roth IRA to start funding your retirement and your future self will thank you.
+Use a 401K and Roth IRA to start funding your retirement plan and your future self will thank you.
 Remember act as if retirement is on the horizon.

 Which one do you like more in the 401K vs Roth IRA battle?